Fort Lauderdale Bicycle Accident Lawyers

 Damage Compensation for Victims of Fort Lauderdale Bike Accidents

 Florida’s system of no-fault insurance does not ordinarily offer the opportunity to pursue damage compensation from an at-fault party.
 Each injured person must approach their own vehicle insurance company for payment for injuries.

 The state mandates that all motorists carry a minimum of $10,000 in personal injury protection (PIP) and $10,000 in personal damage liability (PDL) for property damage.

-But, the law also provides that seriously injured people can step outside of no-fault and pursue a Fort Lauderdale bicycle accident suit in civil court for damage compensation.
+But, the law also provides that seriously injured people can step outside of no-fault and pursue lawsuits and claims after Fort Lauderdale bicycle accidents in civil court for damage compensation.

 To do so, the bicyclists must have suffered: